Move Over Algonquin, Temagami Is the Best Place for Canoeing in Ontario

 karibu guide, Laramie, showing off her portaging skills on our expertly guided tour of the Temagami Wilderness.

 Canoeing in Northern Ontario’s wilderness is a deeply restorative, exhilarating experience that is much needed in today’s modern world.
-But while canoeing in Algonquin Provincial Park may be the first local canoe trip that comes to many minds, karibu founder Andrea Mandel-Campbell suggests a path less paddled.
+But while canoeing in Algonquin Provincial Park may be the first local canoe trip that comes to many minds, karibu adventures founder Andrea Mandel-Campbell suggests a path less paddled.
 If you’re looking for an unparalleled Canadian Shield canoe trip with deep crystal lakes, amazing campsites and no crowds, you can’t beat Temagami.

 Growing up in Canada, canoeing the backcountry and the unparalleled beauty of the Great Canadian Shield has always been a big part of my life.